BSski/HIVE/README.md

 Changelog:

+04.11
+- more than two players can play now (interleaved training)
+- added 7 NPCs with popular PD strategies
+- players now include current episode step and type of an enemy in their observations

 28.10
 - created stable, developable version of two neural nets playing PD against each other using:
   - custom OpenAI gym